 Each town has its own Advent symbol – a 19 metre-tall lantern floats on the lake at St. Wolfgang each evening, Strobl sports a magnificent Christmas star and St. Gilgen is distinguished by its 11 metre-high advent candle.

-Along with concerts, carols and romantic lake cruises, there really isno better place to celebrate the Christmas season than at Wolfgangsee.
+Along with concerts, carols and romantic lake cruises, there really is no better place to celebrate Christmas holidays Austria than at Wolfgangsee.